Revealing the Structure and Internal Rotation of the Sagittarius Dwarf Spheroidal Galaxy with Gaia and Machine Learning: Discussion

 \begin{itemize}

-\item The contribution of the COM motion (or bulk motion) to the observed velocity field in the sky: Sgr is moving along its projected optical major axis, towards negative values of $\lambda$, with a tangential velocity of $254.8\pm-2.8 \kms$ projected on the sky.
-This tangential motion projects over the line-of-sight as a positive gradient in the same direction of movement, in this case of $4.54 \kms$ per degree, assuming a constant distance of $D = 25.97 \kpc$.
+\item The contribution of the COM motion (or bulk motion) to the observed velocity field in the sky.
+Here Sgr is moving along its projected optical major axis toward negative values of $\Lambda$, with a tangential velocity of $254.8\pm-2.8 \kms$ projected on the sky.
+This tangential motion projects over the line-of-sight as a positive gradient in the same direction of movement, in this case of $4.54 \kms {\rm deg}^{-1}$, assuming a constant distance of $D = 25.97 \kpc$.

-\item Sgr geometry and inclination with respect to the celestial plane: Sgr is a triaxial system with its longest principal axis inclined $43 \degree$ with respect to the celestial plane.
-That translates in an average $\sim 1.15 \kpc$ distance difference between the areas closer to us and the farthest ones along the surveyed area in this work.
-This gradient in distance reflects on the projected tangential components of the velocity (PMs), with stars that are farther away moving apparently slower than closer ones.
+\item The Sgr geometry and inclination with respect to the celestial plane.
+Sgr is a triaxial system whose longest principal axis is inclined $43 \degree$ with respect to the celestial plane.
+That translates to an average of $\sim 1.15 \kpc$ distance difference between the areas closer to us and the farthest ones along the surveyed area in this work.
+This gradient in distance reflects on the projected tangential components of the velocity (PMs), with stars that are farther away apparently moving slower than closer ones.
 In the particular case of Sgr bulk PMs, the difference in distance projects as $\sim 16.7 \kms$ in tangential velocities.

-\item The internal kinematics of Sgr: this includes both, residual kinematics from Sgr progenitor and perturbations of these from external potential, such those induced by tidal forces from the MW or the Large Magellanic Cloud.
+\item The internal kinematics of Sgr.
+This includes both residual kinematics from the Sgr progenitor and perturbations of these from external potentials, such those induced by tidal forces from the MW or the Large Magellanic Cloud.

 \end{itemize}